itsjafer/jupyterlab-sparkmonitor/README.md

 # Spark Monitor - An extension for Jupyter Lab

 This project was originally written by krishnan-r as a Google Summer of Code project for Jupyter Notebook.
-[Check his website out here.](https://krishnan-r.github.io/sparkmonitor/) .
+[Check his website out here.](https://krishnan-r.github.io/sparkmonitor/) As a part of my internship as a Software Engineer at Yelp, I created this fork to update the extension to be compatible with JupyterLab - Yelp's choice for sharing and collaborating on notebooks.

 ## About